This article will explain how to look for a part-time job and the help available from the Careers and Employability Service.

 The University of Portsmouth has a large range part-time jobs offered to our students that will easily fit around your studies.
 Jobs vary and can either be part-time during term-time, short contracts or during the summer.

-Below is a list of some of the roles advertised with the University of Portsmouth’s employability service, Purple Door, from across campus and various departments.
+Below is a list of some of the roles advertised with the University of Portsmouth’s Careers and Employability Service from across campus and various departments.

 How can I apply for these jobs?

-A majority of part-time jobs at the University are advertised on MyPurpleDoor online and you can also approach departments direct.
+A majority of part-time jobs at the University are advertised on MyCareer and you can also approach departments direct.

 I am a non UK student, are there any restrictions to the number of hours that I can work?

 If you are an International Student or Croatian Student, there are restrictions on the hours that you can work during the term and vacations while you are studying at the University.
-Please see this article on working hours for more information.
+Please see the Working guidance article on working hours for more information.

 I am an International Student and my employer has asked me for a ‘work letter’ as evidence of my study